Equal Opportunity for Pacific Rugby League Players

 Australian Rugby League players last Rugby League World Cup were paid $60,000 when they won the RLWC and over $90,000 should they play in the three state of origin games that year.
 On top of that the Australian Rugby League Commission is kicking in $30,000 each to Kangaroos and New Zealand players for competing in the tournament, as part of the pay deal negotiated earlier this year.
 The lower-tier nations were not included in that agreement.

-Players representing the Pacific Nations were paid $30 a day.
+Players representing the Pacific Nations were paid $30 a day and $300 a game depending on what nation they played for.

 We have just had an amazing RLWC with each Pacific nation competing reaching the quarterfinals.
 Two of those sides – Fiji and Tonga – went onto the semi-finals.
 Both beat New Zealand to do so and Tonga – depending on your point of view – could have easily been playing in the final against Australia instead of England had a certain “no try” ruling gone to the video referee.